crcoombs/ec2-lex-bot/README.md

 # ec2-lex-bot
 An Amazon Lex chatbot for issuing basic EC2 commands.
+To get started, say "What can you do?"

 # Available Functions
 * List the number of running instances